 When you have Fibromyalgia the pain process involves is this central sensitization… your brain becoming more sensitive and heightened for pain.
 There is a lot of pain dysfunction in FM.
-We feel it faster, for less stimulus, and longer, for no reason.
+We feel it faster, with less stimulus, and longer, for no reason.
 People can get FM it seems for no reason but some after an accident, injury or illness.
 Like a trigger event traumatizes that nervous system and sets into motion this FM process which the person might have been predetermined for.
 And with migraines again people who are episodic go into chronic migraines at times with this process of central sensitization… the brain becoming more sensitive to pain and to triggers making the attacks more frequent.
 But certainly many people have episodic migraines and never have this occur.

-With FM you sort of think, well, I have a brain wired for pain it is hardly surprising when i got migraines it continued with that process.
+With FM you sort of think, well, I have a brain wired for the pain it is hardly surprising when I got migraines it continued with that process.
 But… did I have a brain designed for this, set up, if you will for chronic pain prior to anything of the sort?

 In the journal of Pain research ” has shown that there are clear differences that distinguish the brains of those with chronic pain from those without such pain.
-Chronic pain sufferers consistently show reduced volume in the brain’s gray matter, the cortical structures key to perception, movement, memory and reasoning.
+Chronic pain sufferers consistently show reduced volume in the brain’s gray matter, the cortical structures key to perception, movement, memory, and reasoning.
 Researchers have also shown that compared to healthy patients, the brains of chronic pain sufferers are wired differently, in ways that suggest that physical sensations and emotional responses are bound more tightly together. ” (When the pain is all in the head)

 But they had to answer which came first.
 The chronic pain and then the chances structurally, or the structural changes then the chronic pain as a result of injury.

 “They did so by recruiting 46 subjects, who had experienced a first episode of back pain that had already lasted four to 16 weeks, and performing regular brain scans on those subjects for a year.